Welcome to Year 4

 Home Learning

-Our Home learning activities this half-term reflect our topic and can be found in the page dedicated to that term's topic.
 Home Learning is set on a Wednesday and celebrated in class on the following Tuesday.
 Your child should complete their Home Learning in their notebook on Teams or in the home learning book.

-home learning inside out autumn 1 2024.pdf
+home learning inside out autumn 2.pdf

 P.E.

-We have PE lessons twice a week on a Monday and Tuesday.
+We have PE lessons twice a week on a Monday and Thursday.
 Children are expected to bring their full PE kits, which has their names on, into school.
 This includes plimsolls for indoor PE and trainers for outdoor PE.
 Please ensure that your child has the correct outdoor kit as the lessons will take place outside.
 Earrings must be taken out before PE lessons, either by the parent or the child- staff are not permitted to do this.
 Long hair must be tied back.

 Other Helpful Hints